 VI.
 Specimen resolution to be submitted on Business Letterhead

 VII.
 Self-assessment infrastructure and capacity report (SIRA 24a)

 Note that after completing the registration process, an inspection will be done on the business to determine its infrastructure and capacity standards.
 If the business does not meet the standards required, PSIRA may withdraw the business registration.

-- As part of the process, you have to pay a mandatory PSIRA registration fee of R5900.00.
+As part of the process, you have to pay a mandatory PSIRA registration fee of R6,500 for businesses and R230 for individuals.
 The payment is through a cheque, and a copy of proof is to be attached to the application.
 Payments should be made out to:

 1. For businesses/firms:

 Private Security Industry Authority